-The Shader Only Texturing subsection of section 2.20.4 describes texture lookup functionality accessible to a vertex shader.
+The Shader Only Texturing subsection of section 2.14.7 describes texture lookup functionality accessible to a vertex shader.
 The texel fetch and texture size query functionality described there also applies to fragment shaders.

-When a texture lookup is performed in a fragment shader, the GL computes the filtered texture value τ in the manner described in sections 3.9.7 and 3.9.8, and converts it to a texture source color C_s according to table 3.23 (section 3.9.13).
+When a texture lookup is performed in a fragment shader, the GL computes the filtered texture value τ in the manner described in sections 3.9.9 and 3.9.10, and converts it to a texture source color C_s according to table 3.25 (section 3.9.15).
 The GL returns a four-component vector (R_s, G_s, B_s, A_s) to the fragment shader.
-For the purposes of level-of-detail calculations, the derivates $\frac{du}{dx}$, $\frac{du}{dy}$, $\frac{dv}{dx}$, $\frac{dw}{dy}$, $\frac{dw}{dx}$ and $\frac{dw}{dy}$ may be approximated by a differencing algorithm as detailed in section 8.8 of the OpenGL Shading Language specification.
+For the purposes of level-of-detail calculations, the derivatives $\frac{du}{dx}, \frac{du}{dy}, \frac{dv}{dx}, \frac{dw}{dy}$ and $\frac{dw}{dy}$ may be approximated by a differencing algorithm as detailed in section 8.8 of the OpenGL Shading Language Specification.

-Texture lookups involving textures with depth component data can either return the depth data directly or return the results of a comparison with the D{ref} value (see section 3.9.14) used to perform the lookup.
-The comparison operation is requested in the shader by using any of the shadow sampler types and in the texture using the TEXTURE_COMPARE_MODE parameter.
+Texture lookups involving textures with depth component data can either return the depth data directly or return the results of a comparison with the D{ref} value (see section 3.9.16) used to perform the lookup.
+The comparison operation is requested in the shader by using any of the shadow sampler types (sampler1DShadow, sampler2DShadow, or sampler2DRectShadow), and in the texture using the TEXTURE_COMPARE_MODE parameter.
 These requests must be consistent; the results of a texture lookup are undefined if: